derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/visualisation/readme.md

 **Run the App in Android Mobile:**

-1. To run the app in an android mobile device, plug an usb cable to connect your android mobile to the system and enable developer options in your phone by following the instructions [here](https://reactnative.dev/docs/running-on-device).
+1. To run the app in an android mobile device, plug an usb cable to connect your android mobile to the system and enable developer options in your phone by following the instructions [ run in device](https://reactnative.dev/docs/running-on-device).

 2. Clone and navigate to the project folder from command line.